Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Observational aspects of neutron star interiors

-{\bf Pulsar glitches :} Pulsars are magnetized rotating neutron stars that emits periodic short pulses of electromagnetic radiation with periods between 1.4 ms - 0.3 s.
+Pulsars are magnetized rotating neutron stars that emit periodic short pulses of electromagnetic radiation with periods between 1.4 ms - 0.3 s.
 The non-alignment of the rotation axis with the magnetic axis causes the light-house-like appearance of the pulses to the observer at Earth.
 Amid the pulsars' extraordinarily stable rotational frequency, many pulsars show sudden spin-up events (glitches) followed by a period of slow recovery.

-Since the discovery of the first glitch in the Vela pulsar \cite{1969Natur.222..228R}, many glitches have been observed and reported to date \cite{Espinoza_2011}.
+Since the discovery of the first glitch in the Vela pulsar \cite{1969Natur.222..228R}, many glitches have been observed and reported to date \cite{Espinoza:2011pq}.
 A typical glitch pattern is shown in Fig. \ref{glitch}.
 The fractional change of rotational frequency, i.e., the glitch size $(\Delta\Omega/\Omega)$ lies in the range $10^{-11} - 10^{-5}$ with an average inter-glitch time of a few months to a few years.
 The pulsar recovers from weeks to months to a period close to the pre-glitch value.
 The oldest theoretical model for pulsar glitches \cite{1969Natur.223..597R}, namely, the crustquake model, assumes the existence of a deformed solid crust of a pulsar.
-The oblateness can be characterized by the parameter $\epsilon = \frac{I_{zz} - I_{xx}}{I_{0}}$.
-Where $I_{zz}$, $I_{xx}$ and $I_0$ are the moment of inertia about the z-axis (rotation axis), x-axis, and the spherical star, respectively \cite{1971AnPhy..66..816B}.
-The sudden decrease of oblateness $\Delta \epsilon$ decreases the MI, resulting in a spin-up event (following angular momentum conservation), i.e., $ \frac {\Delta \Omega}{\Omega} = - \frac {\Delta I}{I_0} = \Delta \epsilon$.
+The oblateness can be characterized by the parameter $\epsilon = (I_{zz} - I_{xx})/I_{0}$, where $I_{zz}$, $I_{xx}$ and $I_0$ are the moments of inertia about the z-axis (rotation axis), x-axis, and the spherical star, respectively \cite{1971AnPhy..66..816B}.
+The sudden decrease of oblateness $\Delta \epsilon$ decreases the MI, resulting in a spin-up event (following angular momentum conservation), i.e., $(\Delta\Omega/\Omega) = - (\Delta I/I_0) = \Delta \epsilon$.
 It was immediately realized \cite{1971AnPhy..66..816B} that inter-glitch time being proportional to $\Delta \epsilon$, successive large-size glitches need longer waiting periods.
 Thus, crustquake might be responsible for producing smaller Crab-like glitches $\Delta\Omega/\Omega \simeq 10^{-8}$; the model is incompatible with Vela-like large-size glitches $\Delta\Omega/\Omega \simeq 10^{-6}$.